paillave/Etl.Net/docs/docs/tutorials/2-defineProcess.md

 ## Extract the right files from zip files

-Add a reference to `Paillave.Etl.Zip`, the extension to Unzip and Zip files:
+Add a reference to `Paillave.Etl.Zip`, the extension to Unzip files:

 ```sh
 dotnet add package Paillave.Etl.Zip